 Examined the map of qualifying HIN segments and performed manual cleaning output from the tool for a maximum of 6-8 hours per region.
 The primary focus of the smoothing was to fill small gaps in otherwise contiguous networks on major roadways.
-Segments added during smoothing are indicated with a '2' value in the HIN field; segments removed with a '3' value in the HIN field.
+Segments added during smoothing are indicated with a 2 value in the HIN field.